William: I want to supercharge Earthshot impact to inspire ‘despairing world’

 Jack Schlossberg replied: “To a lot of people, he was trying to justify the investment that was going to be needed.”

-After the visit, the Kennedys joined William for a private lunch and discussion with representatives from the Founding Partner organisations of the Earthshot Prize, before a meeting with President Joe Biden later in the afternoon.
+After the visit, the Kennedys joined William for a private lunch and discussion with representatives from the Founding Partner organisations of the Earthshot Prize.

+William met US president Joe Biden at the end of the royal’s visit to John F Kennedy’s Presidential Library and Museum, on a chilly but sunny day, and as he approached the world leader joked “where’s your top?”.

+The Prince, who was wearing a suit, replied “Mr President, nice to see you again“ and they shook hands warmly outside the building and spoke to each other for a few minutes.

 Register for free to continue reading